-"Parcel Apportionment" means the further apportionment of the Emergency Medical Services Cost allocated to each Property Use Category by the Cost Apportionment among the Tax Parcels under the methodology established in Section 8 of this Amended and Restated Initial Rate Resolution.
+"Parcel Apportionment" means the further apportionment of the Fire Protection Assessed Cost allocated to each Property Use Category by the Cost Apportionment among the Tax Parcels under the methodology established in Section 9 of this Amended and Restated Initial Assessment Resolution.

-"Property Use Categories" means, collectively, Residential Property, Commercial/Institutional Property, Industrial Warehouse Property, and Transient Occupancy Property.
+"Property Use Categories" mean, collectively, Residential Property, Commercial/Institutional Property, Industrial Warehouse Property, Transient Occupancy Property, and Land.

-"Recreational Vehicle Park" or "RV Park" means (1) a place set aside and offered by a person, for either direct or indirect remuneration of the owner, lessor, or operator of such place, for the parking, accommodation, or rental of five or more recreational vehicles; and (2) licensed by the Department of Health of the State of Florida, or its successor in function as a "recreational vehicle park" or a hybrid park under Chapter 513, Florida Statutes, as may be amended from time-to-time.
+"Recreational Vehicle Park" means (1) a place set aside and offered by a person, for either direct or indirect remuneration of the owner, lessor, or operator of such place, for the parking, accommodation, or rental of five or more recreational vehicles or tents; and (2) licensed by the Department of Health of the State of Florida, or its successor in function as a "recreational vehicle park" under Chapter 513, Florida Statutes, as may be amended from time-to-time.

-"Residential Property" means those Tax Parcels with a Code Description designated as "Residential" in the Improvement Codes, including those Tax Parcels that meet the definition of Mobile Home Park, and those Tax Parcels determined to have a residential use by the County, but excluding those Tax Parcels that meet the definition of Recreational Vehicle Park.
+"Residential Property" means those Tax Parcels with a Code Description designated as "Residential" in the Improvement Codes, including those Tax Parcels that meet the definition of Mobile Home Park and those Tax Parcels determined to have a residential use by the County, but excluding those Tax Parcels that meet the definition of Recreational Vehicle Park.

-"Situation Found Codes" means the series of basic phrases with code numbers assigned for each EMS Report in NFIRS to identify the type of incident response as specified in Appendix B attached hereto and incorporated herein by reference.
+"Situation Found Codes" means the series of basic phrases with code numbers assigned for each Incident Report in NFIRS to identify the type of incident response as specified in Appendix B attached hereto and incorporated herein by reference.